hpc-io/h5bench/README.md

 - `make`

 ### Build to run in async
-To run h5bench_vpicio or h5bench_bdcatsio in async mode, you need the `async_vol_register_optional` branch of HDF5 and Async-VOL and build H5bench separately.
+To run h5bench_vpicio or h5bench_bdcatsio in async mode, you need the `develop` branchs of BOTH HDF5 and Async-VOL and build H5bench separately.
 - `mkdir build`
 - `cd build`
 - `cmake .. -DUSE_ASYNC_VOL:BOOL=ON -DCMAKE_C_FLAGS="-I/$YOUR_ASYNC_VOL/src -L/$YOUR_ASYNC_VOL/src"`